I’m writing this blog in the depths of Covid-lockdown and Netflix is relentlessly pushing their series; The Meg.

 There’s another kind of Meg that can chew you up just as effectively as Megalodon, if you’re not careful.
 The Meg in question is a megaproject.

 Megaprojects go wrong, and when they go wrong, they go really badly wrong.
-In this webinar about the causes of megaproject failure, Dr. Atif Ansar of Oxford University, explained that the average megaproject suffers from a 40% cost overrun and a 34% delay.
+Dr. Atif Ansar of Oxford University, explained that the average megaproject suffers from a 40% cost overrun and a 34% delay.

 Moreover, according to Dr. Ansar, 1 in 10 megaprojects turns into a Black Swan – a project that simply devours time and money with, seemingly, no end.
 If we can understand what goes wrong, maybe we can avoid these problems and maybe we can learn something about where “normal projects” often go wrong as well.